AmadeusITGroup/spark-perf-gazer/README.md

 - [ ] Use it in PRD projects (json2star, snowflake-push, ...)
 - [ ] Improve README to include comparison with other similar solution
 - [x] Add test case with a join
-- [ ] Any filter applies to any Report (could it be a performance issue if 100 filter passed?)
 - [x] This project must be dependency-free, so there is a fix to do on the logger library
 - [ ] Review the CappedMap (JMH benchmark?)
 - [ ] Add the missing link of SQL queries with children SQL queries